 I am not a fan of “Kind of funny” or “PS I love you XO XO” ever since Colin Moriarty left.
 They have been lacking a charismatic deep voiced leading man, toning down the nasally voices of the current crew.
 I am admittedly biased in my scathing commentary on Greg Miller, and his harsh criticism on people who genuinely have negative commentary on TLOU2.
 The PS I love you XO XO episode addresses the Twitter hate towards Neil Druckmann and Laura Bailey.
 She received death threats over her portrayal of the character Abby, at the 21 minute mark Greg launches into his tirade.
 He calls out negative reviewers of the game, stating those who said they would not purchase it meant nothing – their boycott was pointless.
 I won’t detail the whole tirade, but it seems as if the divide between Critic and Player has grown.
 The critic in an ivory tower as the gamer works the mines and is called a bigot sandwich for not loving games, that the critics love.
 The divide is most evident on Meta critic, where the review of TLOU2 is 94, and user review is a 5.5.
 Aren’t all the negative reviews from bigots?.
 I would say no, bigots are definitely in the crowd, but they are not the only ones there.
 I am interested in this because I am doing a playthrough of TLOU2 to give it a fair review removed from the emotion of the twists in the game.

 Riding that train to work and lacking any entertainment, slowly dreading the walk to the office?
 Stuck in the never-ending line of traffic?
 Well, fear not my friend.
-I have […]
+I have the answer for you, I have scoured the podcast sea to find some people who will help the pain of your daily trek to work. […]

 Critics v Gamers – the great divide